 - I am sick and the health center is closed

-If the health center is closed, and the problem is a life-threatening emergency, or urgent problem needing immediate attention, call Newark Campus Police at 973-353-5111, or extension 80 on the Newark campus; if off-campus, call 911 for emergency medical transport or go to your nearest hospital emergency room.
+If the health center is closed, and the problem is a life-threatening emergency, or needs immediate attention, call Newark Campus Police at 973-353-5111, or extension 80 on the Newark campus; if off-campus, call 911 for emergency medical transport or go to your nearest hospital emergency room.

-Students may also contact our After-hours 24-hour Nurse answering line at 866-221-9674 for answers to medical questions and professional advice regarding the next "best steps" for a medical problem.
+For non-emergency matters, students may contact our after-hours 24-hour Nurse Answering Line at 866-221-9674 for answers to medical questions and professional advice regarding the next "best steps" for a medical problem.
 Students are urged to return to the health center on our next working day for follow up care, or for evaluation if their problem has not resolved.
 The health center receives a report about every patient contact with the nurse answering line on the following morning.

 - Costs, charges and payments